 ROSEN, LEADING INVESTOR COUNSEL, Encourages Latch, Inc. Investors with Losses to Secure Counsel Before Important Deadline in Securities Class Action – LTCH, LTCHW

-/EIN News/ -- NEW YORK, Sept.
-09, 2022 (GLOBE NEWSWIRE) -- WHY: Rosen Law Firm, a global investor rights law firm, announces the filing of a class action lawsuit on behalf of purchasers of the securities of Latch, Inc. (NASDAQ: LTCH, LTCHW) between May 13, 2021 and August 25, 2022, both dates inclusive (the “Class Period”).
+NEW YORK, Sept.
+09, 2022 (GLOBE NEWSWIRE) -- WHY: Rosen Law Firm, a global investor rights law firm, announces the filing of a class action lawsuit on behalf of purchasers of the securities of Latch, Inc. LTCH LTCHW))) between May 13, 2021 and August 25, 2022, both dates inclusive (the "Class Period").
 If you wish to serve as lead plaintiff, you must move the Court no later than October 31, 2022.

 SO WHAT: If you purchased Latch securities during the Class Period you may be entitled to compensation without payment of any out of pocket fees or costs through a contingency fee arrangement.